Skip to content

 codebuddy config set env '{"NODE_ENV": "development", "DEBUG": "true"}'

-# Set global dedicated configuration (requires -g flag)
+# Set global-only configuration (requires -g flag)

 codebuddy config set -g cleanupPeriodDays 30